AsaBarthMaron/asabarthmaron.github.io/_pages/about.md

   - /about.html
 ---

 I am a Postdoctoral Researcher in Rachel Wilson’s lab at Harvard University, where I recently obtained my PhD.
 My research focused on how network architecture supports computations during sensory encoding.
-I am broadly interested in the intersection between neuroscience and machine learning, with particular interests in representation learning, reasoning, meta learning, and reinforcement learning.
+I am broadly interested in the intersection between neuroscience and machine learning, data science, and ML applications for biology.